 Focal dystonia impacts muscles in an isolated area of the body.
 The most common types are cervical dystonia, which affects the muscles in your neck, and blepharospasm, which targets the muscles responsible for blinking.

 Dystonia symptoms vary depending on the affected body parts.
 In addition to cervical dystonia and blepharospasm, dystonia can also manifest as a cramping or dragging foot or unwanted muscle contractions while writing.

-In many cases, muscle contractions worsen with stress, anxiety, fatigue, or prolonged exertion.
-Although it’s common for symptoms to become more noticeable or widespread over time, dystonia doesn’t progressively worsen.
+Muscle contractions usually worsen with stress, anxiety, fatigue or prolonged exertion.
+While symptoms may become more noticeable over time, this isn’t a progressive disorder.

 Treatment for dystonia is targeted at controlling your symptoms.
 Your treatment plan may involve Botox® injections to block unwanted muscle contractions and medications that target neurotransmitters responsible for muscle movement.
 In some cases, your doctor may recommend surgery to better target the nerves responsible for your dystonia.